The 2023 British Grand Prix is now on sale.

 As all F1 racing fans know, nothing beats the wonderful atmosphere that can only be found when the British Grand Prix comes home to Silverstone.
 This reaches fever-pitch whenever there is a Brit in the racing line-up.

-The British Grand Prix is one of the oldest races in the f1 calendar and the UK is home (in full or part) to eight of the competing teams including McLaren, Williams, Red Bull, Lotus, Force India and Mercedes.
+The British Grand Prix is one of the oldest races in the f1 calendar and the UK is home (in full or part) to six of the competing teams including McLaren, Williams, Red Bull, Racing Point, Renault and Mercedes.
 Silverstone's circuit also provides some amazing racing opportunities for both driver and spectator alike.
 The track itself used to be a former World War II aerodrome, it's fast and a quick lap time requires bravery and finesse from the racing driver.
 Many of the drivers consider the corners at Silverstone to be among some of the best in Formula One, particularly at the start of the race.

 Over the three race days, Silverstone attracts a bigger crowd of grand prix racing fans compared to any other race in the f1 calendar.
 'Race Day' is always busy so it is wise to get to Silverstone as soon as you can.
 If you have a Grandstand seat then you can afford to arrive later but if you are standing, the flag-mad fans tend to set up very early especially around the Luffield part of the circuit.